winkerVSbecks/programming-design-systems-workshop/outline.md

 😕 "Why is this here?"
 ️⁉ "Can I change this without breaking the product?"
 😰 "Why is this affecting other things on the page?"

 ---

+> If you have to write CSS to prototype new UI, you've already lost.

+---

+Two abstractions that have to be mapped and kept in sync

+---